carceneaux/arsano.ninja/content/post/automating-github-pages-deployment.md

 [GitHub Pages](https://pages.github.com/) is a free service that allows static HTML website hosting, including the ability to support custom domains.
 The static HTML for the website is stored in a GitHub repository of your choosing.

 It's important to note that there are 2 different types of GitHub Pages Sites - *User/Organization* and *Project*.
 I won't go into the specifics on the differences between these sites but you can find that information [here](https://help.github.com/articles/user-organization-and-project-pages/).
-For this guide, we'll be using an **User** GitHub Pages site.
+For this guide, we'll be using a GitHub Pages **User** site.

 ## [Prerequisites for following the instructions below]